miriamspsantos/heterogeneous-distance-functions/README.md

 ```

 Note that although `thoracic.arff` is originally complete (i.e., it does not contain missing data), the heterogeneous functions can also handle missing values internally.
-In the following example, 20% of the dataset `X` is set to be missing completely at random (following a MCAR missing mechanism).
+In the following example, 20% of the dataset `X` is set to be missing completely at random (i.e., following a MCAR missing mechanism).
 The distance computation will be performed without the need to change any parameters in the previous code:

 ```matlab
 % Insert MVs in X